jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-controllers/jbcontroller/write/minttokensof.md

 **Mint new token supply into an account, and optionally reserve a supply to be distributed according to the project's current funding cycle configuration.**

-_Only a project's owner, a designated operator, or one of its terminals can mint its tokens._
+_Only a project's owner, a designated operator, one of its terminals, or the current data source can mint its tokens._

 #### Definition